 The three most potent benzodiazepines (or ‘anxiolytics’) are alprazolam (Xanax), clonazepam (Klonopin) and lorazepam (Ativan) which are 10–20 times (lorazepam is 10x more potent; clonazepam and alprazolam are 20x more potent) more potent than diazepam.
 This difference is often disregarded and the drugs prescribed in excessive dosage because the prescriber is unaware of the equivalent dosages of the benzodiazepines.

-Anecdotally, within the benzodiazepine and Z-drug withdrawal support communities, there are numerous reports of individuals taking a so-called “small dose” or “low dose” (comparatively to other individuals’ larger equivalent doses) as prescribed who become not only physiologically dependent to those doses (typically when taking them for longer than 2-4 weeks) but who also report withdrawal symptoms and syndromes that are just as severe, distressing and long-lasting as the individuals taking prescribed larger-dose equivalents as directed.
+Anecdotally, within the benzodiazepine and Z-drug withdrawal support communities, there are numerous reports of individuals taking a so-called prescribed “small dose” or “low dose” (comparatively to other individuals’ larger equivalent doses) who become not only physiologically dependent to those doses (typically when taking them for longer than 2-4 weeks) but who also report withdrawal symptoms and syndromes that are just as severe, distressing and long-lasting as the individuals taking prescribed larger-dose equivalents.

 Taking all of this information we know into consideration, the only logical evidence-based conclusion one can arrive at is that there is no such thing as a “small dose” or “low dose” of benzodiazepine.
 More research into these drugs is desperately needed to make further conclusions.